Atlantic bottlenose dolphins (now 2 different species)

 Atlantic Bottlenose dolphins

-The Atlantic bottlenose dolphin (Tursiops truncatus) is one of the best known of the cetaceans (whales, dolphins, and porpoises); a cosmopolitan species found in the coastal and offshore waters of the world’s temperate to tropical seas.
-As in most other dolphin species, T. truncatus are social animals.
+Both species of Atlantic bottlenose dolphins happen to be some of the best known of the cetaceans (whales, dolphins, and porpoises).
+These cosmopolitan species are found in the coastal and offshore waters of the world’s temperate to tropical seas.
+As in most other dolphin species, T. truncatus and T. erebennus, are social animals.
 While the typical social group consists of 10-20 individuals, larger aggregations can be found.

 These types differ not only in their distribution (coastal morphotypes, in warmer, shallower near shore waters less than 7.5 km from shore; offshore morphotypes, in deeper, cooler waters greater than 35 km from shore); they also differ morphologically, differ in their diet, differ in their typical parasite loads, and they differ genetically (different mitochondrial DNA haplotypes).

-"This coastal ecotype appears to be more closely related to coastal dolphins in the Gulf of Mexico and Caribbean Sea than to theiroffshore neighbours, while the offshore dolphins form a relatively cohesive worldwide unit, T. truncatus."*
+"This coastal ecotype appears to be more closely related to coastal dolphins in the Gulf of Mexico and Caribbean Sea than to their offshore neighbors, while the offshore dolphins form a relatively cohesive worldwide unit, T. truncatus."*

 In 2011 and 2012, the summer sea surface temperatures around Long Island were the warmest, on average, ever recorded.
 Those two years saw a tremendous increase in the abundance and distribution of the inshore morphotype bottlenose dolphin, essentially found in larger aggregations along the entire south shore of LI.
 During the summer of 2013, sea surface temperatures were much cooler, and the inshore bottlenose dolphins were once again more limited in their distribution.
 Since 2014, coastal bottlenose dolphins have become a regular compenent of the cetacean fauna in the waters of NY.